lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 ## Further Reading and Other Resources

-Other datasets exist, most notably the scrapped submissions from 8a.nu <a href="https://www.kaggle.com/dcohen21/8anu-climbing-logbook">downloadable</a> from kaggle.  <a href="https://latticetraining.com">Lattice Training</a> released an interesting <a href="https://www.instagram.com/p/B9zNGplJMyG/">finger strength vs V grade</a> that we'll compare with.
+Other datasets exist, most notably the scrapped submissions from 8a.nu <a href="https://www.kaggle.com/dcohen21/8anu-climbing-logbook">downloadable</a> from kaggle.  <a href="https://latticetraining.com">Lattice Training</a> released an interesting <a href="https://www.instagram.com/p/B9zNGplJMyG/" target="__blank">finger strength vs V grade</a> that we'll compare with.